ccorduroy/genreguessr/README.md

 - The Linear Model (KNN) on 10-second audiofiles achieved a test accuracy of ~93%, outperforming many traditional machine learning approaches.
 - The project highlighted the importance of feature quality, data augmentation, and architecture choice in music genre classification tasks.
 - Our live audio inference pipeline worked effectively, with real-world spectrograms being denoised, processed, and classified by the trained model.
+- Learned the effectiveness and the usefulness of spectrograms
+- Learned the difference between generalization of the model for personal use and generalization for the outside world.

 ---